K4rma13/quest.io/README.md

 cat createTables.sql | mariadb -h 127.0.0.1 -P 3306 -u root -pmariadbPASSWORD
 ```
 * The page will be accessible on `localhost:5173`.
 You can change the port on `compose.yaml`
-> [!NOTE]
-> This project was developed as a proof of concept to experiment with real-time systems and full-stack development.

 ---